Answered By Library Staff

 example of find ful ltext @ TCC Library screenshot

-If TCC does have access to it in another database, the next landing page (after clicking "Find Full Text @ TCC Library") will tell you where to access it through our link resolver:
+If TCC does have access to it in another database, the next landing page (after clicking "Find Full Text @ TCC Library") will tell you where to access it through our link resolver (what the catalog also uses):

 screenshot that presents link for access